 RTA is an industry measure of the percentage of trains that arrive at their final destination either on time or early.
-Right time is defined as less than one minute late, and should not be confused with "on time", as defined for PPM purposes.
+Right time is defined as less than one minute late, and should not be confused with 'on time', as defined for PPM purposes.

 London Overground performs well compared to most train operating company (TOCs).
-RTA was lower than previous quarter the same period a year ago.
+RTA was higher than previous quarter and the same period a year ago, Q4 2014-15.
 The TOC has seen a deterioration of performance attributed to the knock on effects of the works at London Bridge station and the poor performance of other TOC's.